Blandin Community Leadership Program (BCLP)

 Community leadership is different from organizational leadership.
 It is more complex, requiring different skill sets.
 Within this context of leadership, how things get done in community is as important as what gets done.
 Energy builds as people see new possibilities in themselves, in one another and in their community.
 The Blandin Community Leadership Program is centered on three core competencies:

-Social Capital: Building a network of relationships for getting things done for a healthy community.
+Social Capital: A network of relationships for getting things done for a healthy community.

-Mobilizing: Engaging enough people and resources to get the job done.
+Mobilizing: Engaging enough people, resources, and power to get the job done.

 BCLP: Eight Days of Training